myNemy/Nextcloud-Carousel/MILESTONE.md

 5. ✅ Implement transition system in backend - All transitions working (COMPLETE)
 6. ✅ Implement Slide and Zoom transitions (COMPLETE)
 7. ✅ Add TransitionEnabled and TransitionRandom settings (COMPLETE)
+8. ✅ Implement automatic EXIF orientation detection and rotation (COMPLETE)
-8. Improve validation and user feedback
+9. Improve validation and user feedback
-9. Add settings preview
+10. Add settings preview
-8. Optimize performance for large photo collections
+11. Optimize performance for large photo collections

 ## 🎯 What Needs to Be Done Now